 - Shipment details

-In the situations that you export cargo to Kokkola (FIKOK), you will need required export documents (on behalf of national customs): bill of lading, commercial invoice, export/import customs declaration, packing declaration, certificates of origin.
-A Bill of Lading is a required document that is completed by a carrier confirming goods were received in an acceptable condition and that they are ready to be shipped.
+When you transport cargo to Kokkola (FIKOK), you need to share several export documents (for the national customs): export/import customs declaration, bill of lading, packing list, commercial invoice, certificates of origin.
+With a Bill of Lading we mean a document that is provided to the shipper describing the correct state of goods and that they are ready to be shipped.

-Use cargo tracking to see where your freight is right now.
-You can see in realtime when the cargo is departed from POL (Port of loading), has arrived at the destination (POD) and when the cargo was transported to the ultimate recipient.
+Use Cargo Track & Trace to check where your shipment is right now.
+You can see in realtime when the shipping is departed from Port of Loading, arrived at Port of delivery (POD) and when it has arrived at the final destination.

-Sea freight from Kokkola (FIKOK) to Hamburg (DEHAM): pick your container
+Sea freight from Kokkola (FIKOK) to Antwerp (BEANR): match your cargo with container type

-You received an order and want to ship a container from port of Karleby – (FI KOK) to port of Hamburg – (DE HAM)?
-It is highly recommended to find the right container type.
-They come in different sizes (20 foot, 40 foot) and different container specifications (FCL shipping or LCL shipment).
+You need to ship a container from port of Karleby – (FI KOK) to port of Antwerp – (BE ANR)?
+Make sure you pick the right container type.
+They come in different sizes (20 foot, 40 foot) and different terms and conditions (FCL shipment or LCL shipping).
 Several shipping lines operate on this route.
 There is a good connection to important cities nearby.
-Below you can compare all types and read more about the most popular container types.
-We also offer more information about LCL Shipping.
+Below you can read all important information about the most popular types in the maritime industry.
+Check also more information about Container Climate.